Old dogs, war dogs, puppies or strays,

-We received this from Fred Lanting, judge and dog man extraordinaire and we asked readers to let us know who wrote it.
-The consensus is that it may have been Ms. Hearne who wrote "Bandit: Dossier of a Dangerous Dog" and who had Airedales.
 The Dick Koehler to whom the writer refers, is likely William (Bill) Koehler, who was head trainer for Walt Disney Studios and Orange Empire Dog Training.
-His book The Koehler Method Of Dog Training is/was a decidedly different method, the "bible" of serious trainers.
-Update: Authorship is now attributed to ii Vicki Hearne, thanks to Dr. Polly Matzinger, Ph.D and Vickie's friend Donald McCaig who also conveyed the sad news that Vicki Hearne passed away in approximately 2006.
+Authorship is attributed to Vickie Hearne, thanks to Dr. Polly Matzinger, Ph.D and Vickie's friend Donald McCaig who conveyed the sad news that Vicki Hearne passed away in 2006.

 ABOUT LOSING OUR CANINE FRIENDS